30 Must-Try Ice Cream Shops Around Boston

 Gracie’s Ice Cream

 Fire and ice come together at this Union Square shop, which will serve up its award-winning ice cream in Fluff-filled cones toasted to perfection with a blowtorch.
-Alongside six “anytime” go-tos, Gracie’s treats their customers to a slew of fun, seasonal flavors, all made fresh in the small Somerville shop.
+Gracie’s treats its customers to a slew of fun, seasonal flavors, all made fresh in the small Somerville shop—not to mention particularly awesome merch.
 (There’s also a Cambridge outpost inside Earnest Drinks, its sibling bar in Kendall Square.)
-The lineup might include creative takes like honey cornbread, spicy mango, and “chocolate salty snax” laden with chunks of pretzel and potato chip.
-And for those really hot days where you can’t bear to leave the AC, Gracie’s also delivers via several third-party services.
+The flavor lineup might include creative takes like honey cornbread, spicy mango, and “chocolate salty snax” laden with chunks of pretzel and potato chip, with a side of social justice.

 Honeycomb Creamery

 Where else can you get a cone with flavors like ginger rhubarb crisp, horchata, or basil goat cheese?
-Using local ingredients, this two-time Best of Boston-winning shop is committed to making each from-scratch batch as fresh as it can be: Married duo Rory Hanlon and Kristen Rummel rotate their mouthwatering menu often, designing flavors based on seasonal ingredients like summery sweet corn or cherries.
+Using local ingredients, this friendly shop is committed to making each from-scratch batch as fresh as it can be with an ever-rotating, mouthwatering menu based on seasonal ingredients like summery sweet corn or cherries.
 In other words, there’s always a reason to come back and see what’s new.

 1702 Massachusetts Ave., Cambridge, 617-714-3983, honeycombcreamery.com.